 Add the frozen berries to the large jar of a high powered blender or a food processor.

 If your blender is not high-power, thaw the frozen berries for 10 minutes for easy blending.

 Add ½ cup milk, ½ cup yogurt, ½ teaspoon vanilla extract, and 1 tablespoon honey to the jar.

-Blend until smooth.
-Pour it into 2 serving glasses.
-Garnish with some more berries and a sprig of mint and serve chilled.
+Pour the smoothie into 2 serving glasses.
+Garnish with more berries and a sprig of mint, and serve chilled.

 Frequently Asked Questions

 Although strawberries and blueberries are now available throughout the year, their quality is the best in summer.
 I freeze a large batch of strawberries and blueberries when they are in season and keep using the frozen berries year-round.

 To freeze these berries, wash them and drain them well.
 Spread them on a kitchen towel for a few hours to remove any water on the surface.